drscotthawley/SPNet/README.md

 ```
 (To remove the environment: `conda env remove --name spnet`)

-### Syntethic Data:
+### "Fake" Data:
-The 'real' dataset is Andrew Morrison's I.P., and will not be made publicly available for some time to come.
-But you can test SPNet using 'fake' images, either generated anew or downloaded from Zenodo:
+The "real" drum-image dataset is Andrew Morrison's I.P., and will not be made publicly available for some time to come.
+But you can test SPNet using 'fake' images, either generated anew or downloaded from Zenodo.
+The command

     ./gen_fake_espi

 Generates 50,000 fake images, placing them in directories Train, Val and Test.
  It has a few options, e.g. where files are/go, and
 how much of dataset to use.
 Try running with `--help`

-In addition, the synthetic data "standardized" for use in the paper as Datasets A and C
+In addition, the fake data standardized for use in the paper as Datasets A and C
 is available for download from Zenodo: https://zenodo.org/record/4445434.
 Dataset C
 is a style transfer of Dataset A using CycleGAN and some real images (to set the style).